 Second, the repositioning of the nation state both in the imaginaries and strategies of social and political actors needs to be taken more seriously.
 It is especially important to examine the way conceptions of the nation condition stakeholder strategies, solidarities and dispositions toward cooperation and conflict around labour and the labour market.
 The comparative political economy of labour matured as a scholarly field in the postwar period at the apogee of nation state sovereignty.
 Country cases were compared in ways that suggested that the interconnections between the cases were trivial.
 Nation states were viewed as watertight containers of relatively sovereign institutional and interest politics (e.g., Kochan et al., 1986).
 Yet, this would be an exceedingly misleading assumption to make in the current environment.
 Multinational corporations (MNCs) now frequently produce more products in foreign markets than they do in their own home markets.
 A large part of what they do is to coordinate, transfer and optimize knowledge, technology, organizational practices and resources among their global operating units and subsidiaries (Herrigel et al., 2017).
 Many other industries depend upon the maintenance of highly complex transnational supply chains (Gereffi et al., 2005; Herrigel, 2010).
 In both cases, the decisions and strategies that employers pursue regarding labour and production in one location are intimately conditioned by strategies and decisions they pursue in other locations.
 In order to properly understand the possibilities for labour in any one case, it is now increasingly necessary to understand how that location is linked to other locations (Herrigel, 2015; Lakhani et al., 2013).

 The shift away from the central importance of the nation as a category also affects the politics surrounding the reconstitution of the social meaning of labour.
 Historically, battles for the social and political definition of labour were fought within larger conflicts over the recognition of labour as a legitimate base for national greatness.
-German unions and German skilled workers, for example, succeeded in making themselves viewed as crucial carriers German democracy.
+German unions and German skilled workers, for example, succeeded in making themselves viewed as crucial carriers of German democracy.
 Including and supporting the unions and skilled workers translated into support for postwar Germany’s democratic order – and vice versa (Markovits, 1986; Pirker, 1979).
 As the German labour market becomes more transnational, through the influx of Turkish guest workers and streams of refugees from North Africa and the Middle East, as well as via the internal circulation of foreign nationals within German MNCs (Herrigel, 2015), arguments for labour solidarity, protection and support come into unfamiliar conflict with ethnic or national notions of the state and democracy.
 Without examining the political and shared meaning dimensions of this intersection of economic, ethnic, labour and political dynamics, the full range of possibilities for (or constraints on) labour (and democratic) recomposition will not be properly recognized.